 Creating merchandise for an event or other activity

-To create items using the Cornell brand—such as apparel, gift items, and sporting goods—you must submit a Use of Cornell Names, Logos, and Artwork on Manufactured Items form and a copy of the proposed design for approval prior to production to:
+To create items using the Cornell brand—such as apparel, gift items, and sporting goods—you must submit a Merchandising Approval form with a copy of the proposed design for approval prior to production.